UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 Across our collections, there are also many cases where non-UTK items do not have URIs and instead use strings.

 Justification
 ^^^^^^^^^^^^^

 Translating these to a relative URIs would require significant effort, and the value added may be trivial at this point.

-Xpath
+XPath
 ^^^^^

 :code:`location/physicalLocation[not(@valueURI)][not(text()="The University of Tennessee Libraries, Knoxville" or text()="University of Tennesse Knoxville.
 Libraries" or text()="University of Tennessee Knoxville.
 Libraries")]`

 Decision
 ^^^^^^^^

-In cases that the physicalLocation are non-UTK and only a string is provided, we will only use the string literal.
+In cases that the :code:`physicalLocation` are non-UTK and only a string is provided, we will only use the string literal.

 .. code-block:: xml